-Whenever a subordinate agency makes a personnel change through a competitive or non-competitive procedure, the agency must submit a Personnel Action Request (PAR) to the D.C.
-Department of Human Resou...
+Whenever a subordinate agency makes a competitive or non-competitive personnel change, the agency must submit a Personnel Action Request (PAR) to the D.C.
+Department of Human Resources (DCHR) for proc...

 The collection of emergency contact information is part of the District's emergency planning process.
 It is important for employees to keep up-to-date personal and emergency contact information on...

 This DPM instruction is being issued to inform and officially distribute to District government agencies the credentialing request form developed by the Department of Human Resources (DCHR).
 Employee ...

 The purpose of this instruction is to provide guidelines and procedures for the submission of certain personnel records to the Records Management Section in the D.C.
 Department of Human Resources....

 |3101||Cooperation with the US Office of Personnel Management|